top of page

 Introduction

-Understanding the EB-1 and EB-2 visas
+The Complexity of EB-1 and EB-2 visas

 The EB-1 is for persons of extraordinary ability, outstanding professors and researchers, and some multinational executives.
 Depending on their profession, an EB-1 visa petitioner must demonstrate a history of leadership, publications, high salary, national awards, or other significant contributions to their field.